ssbc/ssb-db2/README.md

 at runtime and that changes what messages can be decrypted.
 Calling this function is needed after adding a new key.
 The function can be called multiple times safely.

+The decrypted values from this can be consumed using `reindexed`.

 ### logStats(cb)